1001-Stanovich-Jon/ControlSystems/Misc/Chapter4_SimulinkNotes/DeadZone.md

 $$ \text{For }\hspace{2em} X < LL \hspace{2em}\text{we have}\hspace{2em} \text{Output }= X - LL$$

+Note that this means that if your upper or lower limit are positive it will shift the output down, and if they are negative it will shift the output up.

 So we see that in both cases the input will ultimately be shifted *down* by the upper and lower limits.
 Let's look at an example.
 Let's have an input that is a simple sine wave with amplitude 10.
 The normal output will look like:

 ![image](https://user-images.githubusercontent.com/84261577/225808070-cbd203d3-ee91-4bdf-a6da-94a9fcbf4791.png)